pyeventsourcing/eventsourcing/README.md

     * Method to get single domain event for given event ID

     * Method to get all domain events for given entity ID, from given version of the entity (forthcoming)

+    * Method to get all domain events for given entity ID, until given time (forthcoming)

     * Method to delete all domain events for given domain entity ID (forthcoming)